Are you visiting the Cancun Underwater Museum? Then check out my guide to snorkelling & diving MUSA, the unique underwater museum in Mexico!

 Yes because it’s rare to find a dive site with so many submerged statues, let alone one that’s an underwater museum.
 However, that’s all you see.

-Because the statues have only been under water since 2009, not much coral has taken to the statues yet.
+Because the statues have only been under water since 2009, not much coral has taken to the underwater statues yet.
 This means if you’re looking to see vibrant marine life and a healthy reef then forget it.
 The only thing I saw was the smallest green turtle and a tiny school of yellow snapper, and that was it.
+If you’re looking for lots of marine life then this isn’t the five for you.

-The one thing the really surprised me about MUSA was how spread out all the statues were.
-Instead of having them all quite close to each other, it actually took a fair swim to get from sculpture to sculpture, and when you haven’t got any reef or marine life to distract you it can be pretty boring just looking at the sand beneath you.
+One thing the really surprised me about the MUSA dive was how spread out all the statues were.
+Instead of having them all quite close to each other, it actually took a fair amount of time to get from sculpture to sculpture.
+When you haven’t got any reef or marine life to distract you it can be pretty boring just looking at the sand beneath you.

 A one-tank dive will set you back US$81.
 And that doesn’t include the US$2 marine park fee.